JohnChrin/Undergraduate/Java/Java-3/SudokuSolutionGenerator/src/README.txt

-So at first, I thought I could solve it from using a simple array and implacing numbers that fit in a very chronological orders, such as:
+So at first, I thought I could solve it from using a simple array and emplacing numbers that fit in a chronological order, such as:

 123456789
 2........